cfarkas/annotate_my_genomes/README.md

 ```
 ./annotate-my-genomes stringtie.gtf path/to/mm10.gtf path/to/mm10.fa 20
 ```
 * users can also employ mm10_ncbiRefSeq.gtf by using "add-ncbi-annotation" instead of "annotate-my-genomes".
-See an example in
+See an example here: https://github.com/cfarkas/annotate_my_genomes/blob/master/README.md#adding-ncbi-annotations-to-increase-annotation-of-transcripts

 # Dependences
 ### (installation procedures of every dependence is detailed in our wiki page)